llwor94/eastside-swim-school/announcements/eastside-swim-school-has-found-a-new-location-classes-will-begin-february-1st-watch-for-registration-to-open-in-a-few-weeks.md

 ---
-title: >-
-  Classes are currently down for maintenance, stay tuned for the new class schedule!
+title: 'We are now booking for July group classes.
+Go to groups lessons link. '
 ---
 Summer swim lessons will be online registration watch for announcement.